-Moving With a Toddler: How to Make Moving Easier for Young Children
+9 Tips to Make Moving Easier for Kids

-Uprooting a teenager or switching your child’s school is difficult, but moving a toddler has its own set of challenges as they work on understanding what’s happening and accepting this big change in their life.
-It’s important to let your child know that they are not leaving their bed and their toys behind, and that you will all be there together as a family when you move into your new home.
+So, while uprooting a teenager or switching your child’s school is often difficult, moving a toddler has its own set of challenges.
+It’s important to let your child know that they’re not leaving their bed and toys behind, and that you will all be there together as a family when you move into your new home.
+The more they understand this, the easier it will be for them to accept this change in their life.

-Even if your child is verbal, there is nothing they can say that will change your mind about the move, and that can make them feel helpless.
+Once a child knows there’s nothing they can do or say to change the fact that they’re moving, they may feel helpless.
 Many toddlers act out physically when dealing with a big change and it’s crucial they feel heard and accepted even during an outburst.
-Only by seeing the reason behind bad behaviour will you be able to stop it, so be patient with your child as they deal with their emotions.
-They will need a little extra attention and understanding, which will put even more demands on your time.
+Only by seeing the reason behind bad behaviour will you be able to address it and help them, so be patient with your child as they deal with their emotions.
+They may need a little extra attention and understanding, which will put even more demands on your time, so be ready for this.

 Your toddler may not be able to fully grasp the concept of moving into a new home, but it’s important to let them know it is happening ahead of time.
 Preparing your child before the move will have a big impact on how easily they will adapt once they’re in the new home.

 - Let them know that everything will stay the same in the new home.
-Their routine and family structure will not change.
+If their routine and family structure will not change, tell them that.

-- Emphasize that you will be taking all of your stuff with you.
+- Emphasize that you will be taking all of their stuff with you.
 Their toys, blankets, and furniture won’t be left behind.

 - Try using a story to convey the situation to them in terms they can understand.